 The FTSE 100 is always 100.
 There is no upper limit to the scores.

-The asset allocation figures on pages 4 and 5 are aggregated based on the current holdings within the FSWM portfolios for a new investor as at 9th September 2020.
+The asset allocation figures are aggregated based on the current holdings within the FSWM portfolios for a new investor as at 9th September 2020.
 They will vary on a daily basis subject to market fluctuations.
 Rebalancing will be recommended if equity content exceeds the benchmark maximums.
 There is no guarantee that any of the model portfolios above will achieve their stated objectives.
 Each model portfolio may also experience more or less volatility than expected.
 The value of investments will fall as well as rise and are not guaranteed.
 Past performance is no guide to future performance.
 The Finance Shop Risk Categories are graded from 1 to 7.
 The above portfolios cover categories 3 to 6.
 For further information on all categories, please speak to your Finance Shop Independent Financial Adviser.

 This report has been issued by the Investment Committee of the Finance Shop Wealth Management team using data provided by Financial Express.
 Care has been taken to ensure that the information is correct but Financial Express and Finance Shop neither warrants, represents nor guarantees the contents of the information, nor does Financial Express or Finance Shop accept any responsibility for errors, inaccuracies, omissions or any inconsistencies herein.